stepanenko/javascript-questions/README.md

 </div>

 > [!NOTE]
 > This repo was created in 2019 and the questions provided here are therefore based on the JavaScript syntax and behavior at that time.
 Since JavaScript is a constantly evolving language, there are newer language features that are not covered by the questions here.
+Inspired by Lydia Hallie (javascript-questions)

 ---

 <p align="center">
-From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit or prepare for your coding interview! :muscle: :rocket: I update this repo regularly with new questions.
-I added the answers in the **collapsed sections** below the questions, simply click on them to expand it.
-It's just for fun, good luck! :heart:</p>
+From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit or prepare for your coding interview!
+The answers are added in the **collapsed sections** below the questions.

 <p align="center">Feel free to reach out to me! 😊</p>